- 1 606.1.1 Types of Guardrail

 - The use of curb in conjunction with guardrail is discouraged.
 When used in conjunction with MGS, an acceptable option is to place up to a 6 in. high curb at a maximum 6 in. offset outside the face of the rail at any posted speed.
 Where barrier curb is used, guardrail is placed with the guardrail face located at the face of the curb and the top of the rail is located 31 in. above the pavement elevation at the curb face.
 Where mountable curb is used, guardrail is placed with the face at the edge of the usable shoulder and the top of the rail is located 31 in. above the shoulder elevation.
 Where curb and gutter is used, guardrail is placed with the guardrail face at the face of curb and the top of the rail at 31 in. above the gutter flow line.

 - When an obstacle such as a culvert headwall is located close to the shoulder line, the MGS long-span section can be used to span up to 25 feet.
-Headwalls located within the shoulder or immediately adjacent to the roadway on two-lane, two-way roads are marked with a Type 3 Object Marker.
-These object markers are not used on interstates, full shoulder-width bridges or at obstructions outside the shoulder point.
+When obstacles are to be marked with a Type 3 Object Marker, it shall be in accordance with EPG 903.17.4 Object Markers for Obstructions Adjacent to the Roadway.

 - Guardrail should be used to protect traffic from non-breakaway signposts, sign trusses and bridge piers within the clear zone.
 Typical treatments are indicated in the standard plans.
 Bridge piers located close to the roadway are marked with a Type 2 Object Marker.